 Government officials need to do more to curb the spread of this deadly virus.
 That’s why we’re calling on governors and the leadership of ICE to take steps to protect incarcerated people.
 Those steps include releasing people who are elderly, have medical conditions, or would otherwise be eligible; releasing those awaiting trial or held in ICE custody; providing access to COVID-19 testing and essential medical services; and helping incarcerated people stay connected to their loved ones on the outside.

 In March, New Jersey took a step in the right direction, releasing as many as 1,000 people to reduce the spread of the virus.
-New York and other states should follow its lead.
+But New York and most other states have failed to act as the crisis continues to worsen.

 My father has been locked up since I was three years old.
 I’m 27 now.
 He has already served 25 years of a 25-to-life sentence.
 He should not be caged.
 He should be home with his family where he belongs, especially during this time.